Tic Price: North Texas

-Price spent one season as an assistant at North Texas in 2007–08.
+Price spent one season as an assistant at North Texas in 2007-08.

 Lamar University

 Price served as an assistant coach at Lamar from 2008 to 2011.
 He remained at Lamar as associate vice president of student engagement thereafter.
 However, on February 16, 2014—with five games to go in the 2013-14 season—Lamar president Kenneth Evans fired head coach Pat Knight and named Price interim head coach for the remainder of the season.
 Price initially said he had no desire to ever coach again, but Evans told him that it wasn't an offer, but an order.
-Under Price, the Cardinals finished the 2013–14 season with a 1–4 record.
-On March 18, 2014, Lamar removed the "interim" tag from Price's title and formally named him as its 11th head coach.
-Price's first full season ended with an overall record of 15–15 and a conference record of 9–9.
-In 2018–19, Lamar finished tied for third place in the Southland Conference with a 20–13, 12–6 record finishing out the season with 9 wins in its final 10 games and eleven wins of its final 13 games.
-The 20 win season was the first one for the Cardinals since 2011–12 after missing the 20 win mark by one game the previous two seasons.
-It was Price's fifth 20 win season as a head coach.
+Under Price, the Cardinals finished the 2013-14 season with a 1-4 record (for a team that had won just three games prior to Price taking over).
+On March 18, 2014, Lamar removed the "interim" tag from Price's title and formally named him as the program's 11th head coach.
+Price's first full season ended with an overall record of 15-15 and a conference record of 9–9.
+While not great numbers to the average fan, in just one season under Price the Cardinals more than doubled their overall and conference win totals from the previous two years combined and posted one of the top single-season turnarounds in the country.
+In 2018-19, Lamar finished tied for third place in the Southland Conference with a 20-13 overall, and 12-6 conference record finishing out the season with nine wins in its final 10 games and 11 wins of its final 13.
+The 20-win season was the first one for the Cardinals since 2011-12 after missing the 20-win mark by one game the previous two seasons.
+It was Price's fifth 20-win season as a head coach.
+The Cardinals nine-game win streak that season was the program's longest since 2007-08 season and the 2018-19 campaign marked the program's third-straight 19-win season - the program's best run of success since winning at least 19 games from the 1982-83 season through 1984-85.